UCF vs. UConn NCAA Football Odds, Plays and Insights | November 20, 2021

 - UCF's games this year have hit the over on six of 10 set point totals (60%).

-- UCF is 2-0 against the spread and 2-0 overall in games when it scores more than 36.8 points.
+- UCF is 2-0 against the spread and 2-0 overall this season when the team scores more than 36.8 points.

-- In games that UCF amasses more than 441.3 yards, the team is 1-1 against the spread and 2-0 overall.
+- When UCF piles up more than 441.3 yards, the team is 1-1 against the spread and 2-0 overall.

-- The Knights have turned the ball over 14 times this season, two more turnovers than the Huskies have forced (12).
+- The Knights have turned the ball over two more times (14 total) than the Huskies have forced a turnover (12) this season.

 - Find the latest spread and moneyline odds for UCF at SISportsbook.